Skip to navigation Skip to content

 Pre implementation checks + Read more ...

 • Check for PS management.
-This does not impact implementation of the ART decision but keep the PSO informed of developments, for e.g. any other issues identified.
-The PSO will need to contact the customer regarding implementation of the ART decision
+This does not impact implementation of the ART decision but keep the PSO informed of developments, e.g., any other issues identified.
+The CCSO will need to provide details of outcomes for both Centrelink and Child Support assessments and entitlements where appropriate to the PSO who will need to contact the customer regarding implementation of the ART decision and outcomes

-• Check for eligibility issues.
+• Check for eligibility issues and historical care alignment between Cuba and Customer First.
 Resolve any errors or data integrity issues identified before implementing the ART decision

 5